 In Terra, you can find the full path to the workspace bucket in the Cloud Information box on the right-hand side of the workspace's Dashboard tab.
 Copy this path by clicking the clipboard icon in the right side of the path.

-Additional details on the gsutil cp command can be found in the official Google gsutil documentation.
+Additional details on the gcloud storage cp command can be found in the Google gcloud documentation.

 You must be an Owner or Writer to upload to a Google bucket, including the workspace bucket!